PI: Dr. Sofia Forss

 Dr. Elisa Bandini

 Elisa completed her PhD at The University of Tübingen in 2018 working with Dr Claudio Tennie on the individual learning abilities of captive and semi-wild primates.
 After her PhD, she started a postdoctoral position at UoT looking into the stone tool-use abilities of wild capuchins (funded by the Leakey Foundation), wild macaques (funded by the Seedcorn Grant), semi-wild chimpanzees and captive orangutans.
-We are very happy to welcome her to our cognition team at the Animal Behaviour Group starting in April 2023.
-Elisa will be working on a project studying the effect of research experiments on chimpanzee cognition, funded by The Forschungskredit, University of Zürich.
+Since April 2023, Elisa is part of the cognition team at the Animal Behaviour Group, where she is working on the ARI project, researching the experience effects on chimpanzee cognition.
+Elisa is funded by The Forschungskredit, University of Zurich as well as the prestigious award from the Einstein Foundation, Berlin.